 This section of "the Blue" was reached, at the upper end, via the Strayhorse Trail, coming in from AZ 191 about 25 miles south of Hannagan Meadow from Rose Peak.
-NOTE: The 13 mile figure is from Strayhorse/Blue junction to the Fritz Ranch, without the side trip or access trail.
+NOTE: The 13-mile distance is from Strayhorse/Blue junction to the Fritz Ranch, without the side trip or access trail.

-Once in the Blue drainage, we then headed south in the bed of the Blue for about 13 miles to the XXX Ranch (also called the Fritz Ranch) .
-Along the way we stopped at the historic HU-Bar ranch at about mile 7.8.
-From the HU Bar we headed south to the Blue's confluence with Little Blue Creek canyon entering from the left (east).
+Once in the Blue drainage, we then headed south in the bed of the Blue for about 13 miles to the XXX Ranch (also called the Fritz Ranch).
+Along the way, we stopped at the historic HU-Bar Ranch at about mile 7.8.
+From the HU-Bar, we headed south to the Blue's confluence with Little Blue Creek canyon entering from the left (east).
 This distance is about 3 miles from the HU Bar.
 All along this section of the Blue there are numerous swimming holes, of which we took advantage.
-Getting back to Little Blue Creek ...the water in the main Little Blue Creek is extremely high in mineral content and "stings" your tounge...
-I'd get water in the Blue (which is perrennial) or wait until you're further up into Hannah Canyon and above the Hot Springs area.
+Getting back to Little Blue Creek ...the water in the main Little Blue Creek is extremely high in mineral content and "stings" your tongue...
+I'd get water in the Blue (which is perennial) or wait until you're further up into Hannah Canyon and above the Hot Springs area.
 About 2.5 to 3 miles up Hannah a small side canyon enters from the right(ENE).
 Wander up this canyon, making your way around some small pour-offs and after about 15 minutes, watch the left wall of the canyon for the (approx GPS point) hot springs.
-There is a small campsite here.. maybe room for 2 small tents.
-This springs is about perfect, temperature-wise.
-Although the water eminates at 133 degrees, the springs has enough volume to keep it at about 105+/-... perrrfect, Ahhhh.
+There is a small campsite here... maybe room for 2 small tents.
+This spring is about perfect, temperature-wise.
+Although the water emanates at 133 degrees, the springs have enough volume to keep it at about 105+/-... perrrfect, Ahhhh.
 Well, if you get a little overheated, you can cool off by wading/swimming/climbing your way further up this canyon.
 It is awesome... like Canyoneering-Lite.
 The canyon is short (about 3/4 mile), but what it lacks in length, it makes up for in beauty.
 It is likely you could easily shoot a ROLL of film just in this canyon.
 As well, a complete day could be spent between the hot springs and the canyon just relaxing.